Weather Radios: Ratings of Sources

 by Contributors to WXForum.net

 Our AssessmentThis weather-enthusiast website includes a discussion forum on weather radios.
 Traffic is light, however, so there isn't much feedback.
-A thread entitled "Best Weather Radio" generates largely positive comments about the Midland WR-300 and the Reecom R-1630.
-"How to Choose?" recommends the Midland WR-300 and the now-discontinued Midland WR-100B.
-The "Radio Recommendation -- Again" thread contains more recent discussions on the aforementioned brands as well as Oregon Scientific.
+A thread entitled "Best Weather Radio" generates largely positive comments about several current models, though the thread itself is quite old.
+Other more recent threads also reference the pros and cons of various weather radio models as well as troubleshooting issues users encounter.